Identify and Attract the Common Buckeye Butterfly

 Common buckeyes are found across nearly all of the U.S. and southern Canada at certain times of year.
 In southern regions, they may be more common during cooler seasons when their host plants are more readily available.

-Here in Tampa, Florida, I usually see common buckeyes up through late June or early July, after which the population moves north to find a better crop of host plants for their caterpillars.
+In Tampa, Florida, I usually see common buckeyes up through late June or early July, after which the population moves north to find a better crop of host plants for their caterpillars.
 (Folks in Florida may also see mangrove buckeyes, while those in the Southwest may see tropical buckeyes.)

 While these butterflies don’t migrate en masse like monarchs, they do shift their population center.
 Most of these butterflies will begin to move south for the winter, but they won’t fly in large groups like monarchs.
 Their population will slowly start to focus itself further south a bit at a time.
 You can help them thrive in the late summer and fall months by keeping plenty of nectar flowers in your garden.